aldosimon/projects-repo/readme.md

 - on DF readiness published internally at Directorate General of Taxes, download [here](writings/Digital%20Forensics%20Readiness.pdf)

+- various internal training presentation at Directorate General of Taxes, mostly confidential for internal use

 # Presentation

 These are presentation, talks, teaching materials and anything in between: